Castellari-dev/Castellari-dev/README.md

 ### 🎭 Favorite Development Quotes
 > *"Any sufficiently advanced technology is indistinguishable from magic."* - Arthur C. Clarke

-> *"The best way to predict the future is to implement it."* - Alan Kay (modified by Castel)
+> *"Those who code the present carve the runes of tomorrow.
+Implementation is prophecy."* - — Castel, Architect of the Digital Veil

-> *"Simple solutions are for simple minds - give me nested abstractions and beautiful complexity!"* - Castel's Development Mantra
+> *"Simplicity is for surface dwellers.
+I crave recursive sigils and fractal abstractions — for in the complexity, the pattern awakens."* — Castel’s Arcane Mantra of Development

 ### 🎮 Current Gaming Obsessions
 - Modded Minecraft (obviously!)